graphicore/varla-varfo/explorations/calibrate/index.md

 ### Critique of the CSS-Reference-Pixel

-Examples where the CSS-Reference-Pixel model solves issues, that seem to be harder to tackle in the physical-measurements model, are often used as counterpoints to having access to physical measurements in CSS at all.
+Examples, where the CSS-Reference-Pixel model solves issues, that seem to be harder to tackle in the physical-measurements model, are often used as counterpoints to having access to physical measurements in CSS at all.
 This kind of argumentation should be considered bad style, rather than disputing